Information for Attorneys

 - 7:30 p.m. to 10:35 p.m.

 Attorney Telephone Contact Procedures

 Attorneys wishing to contact their clients held in the Detention Center on the attorney/client phone line should call the Visitation Deputy at 703.746.5044 to obtain the attorney/client phone number.
-This telephone number is for attorney/client use only and are not to be provided to the public or family members of the client.
+This telephone number is for attorney/client use only and is not to be provided to the public or family members of the client.